Hi, I'm Jax, a youth worker & community organizer based in denver, Colorado.

 With an interest in liberation and abolitionist teaching practices, their dissertation investigates not only the problem, but solutions to heteronormativity and white supremacy in schools.
 In their project, they collaborate with teacher candidates and high school sociology apprentices to explore how disrupting heteronormativity in teacher education impacts pre-service teachers gender, racial and sexual ideologies and teaching practices.

-Jax is based in Denver, Colorado and when they aren't working on their dissertation, they throw pottery & play with their tiny dog Nora.
+Jax is based in Denver, Colorado and when they aren't working toward collective liberation, they throw pottery, explore hot springs & play with their tiny dog Nora.
 They are available to consult on curriculum development, best practices for gender & sexual diversity in schools, and for collaboration.